 The project team can make or break effective project management within an organization.
 That is why all businesses need to understand the basics of a project team.
-That includes what the project team is, its roles, and responsibilities.
+That includes what the project team is, its roles, and its responsibilities.

 For a project team to be successful, it must consist of well-versed individuals with the knowledge and skills needed to carry out the project.
 Such individuals will enhance decision-making and guarantee the best results.
 The project manager will always be the leader of the project team.

-Responsibilities Of Various Team Members in The Project Team
+Responsibilities Of Various Team Members

 1. Project Manager